equivalent/scrapbook2/archive/blogs/2017-02-rails-association-relation-arel-magic.md

 Sorry for the long post.
 But I hope you understand that this needed some level of explanation.
 I will keep this blog post updated each time I come up with a new trick.

-The thing is Arel is really dynamic tool and allow developer to do the same thing many many ways.
+The thing is Arel is really dynamic tool and allows developers to do the same thing many many ways.
 But once your project becomes corporate level size you will struggle to survive unless you establish common process for your team.
 I hope this article will inspire you with some practices